stormasm/nunotes/log/nuai.md

 are using the AI tool output as a replacement for their own words in dialogs and code.

-This has led to some confusing and unclear direction in which way
+This has led to some confusing and unclear direction in our policy about how we want to move forward on this subject.
+This document will attempt to outline a path ahead :)

+### Pull Requests

+The most important concept about submitting a PR to nushell is that if you do use an AI tool to assist you in writing the code you must fully understand each and every line of code that gets submitted.
+Relying on an AI tool to "write the code for you" and not carefully reviewing each line of code that gets generated and understanding what it does will not help the Nushell community and codebase move forward in a sustainable fashion.